AbelardtheBard/junimo-hut-fairies/README.txt

 - Enhanced Crop Fairy Event:
     * Global Boost: Each Fairy Box in a Junimo Hut adds a configurable percentage to the nightly Crop Fairy event chance (default: +0.1% per box, max 8 boxes = +0.8% total).
 Use -1 for unlimited boxes.
     * Local Boost: When the Crop Fairy event triggers, each crop within 8 tiles of a Junimo Hut gets weight bonus per Fairy Box in that hut (default: +1 weight per box, up to 36 boxes max).
-- Advanced Fairy Styles: Choose from multiple appearance options:
+- Simple Fairy Styles: Choose from 8 different fairy appearance styles (1-8).
+Each has a unique look and color.
-    * Specific Styles (1-8): Fixed fairy appearance
-    * Sequential: Cycles through all 8 styles in order
-    * Random: Random style for each new Fairy Box placement
-    * Shuffled (Default): Shuffled order with no duplicates until all styles used
 - Global Configuration: All settings apply to every save file and can be changed via the in-game config menu (requires Generic Mod Config Menu).
 - Harmony Integration: Uses Harmony for compatibility with other mods.